-At 14 weeks pregnant you might feel like you can finally relax since your body has pretty much adjusted to the internal changes that have been happening.
-You have entered the 2nd week of your 2nd trimester and although the critical points of your baby’s development have come and gone, from now on it’s extremely important that your watch what you consume, as everything is being transferred from your system into your baby’s system that is functioning on its own.
+During the fourteenth week of pregnancy you may feel like you can finally relax, since your body has pretty much adjusted to the internal changes that have been happening.
+You have entered the second week of your second trimester, and although the critical stages of your baby’s development have come and gone, it’s still extremely important that you watch what you eat.

 Symptoms and Body Changes at 14 Weeks